gamer-project/gamer/doc/wiki/Initial-Conditions.md

 //                       and LB_Init_LoadBalance()
 //                   --> Therefore, there is no constraint on which particles should be set by this function
 //
 // Parameter   :  NPar_ThisRank   : Number of particles to be set by this MPI rank
 //                NPar_AllRank    : Total Number of particles in all MPI ranks
 //                ParMass         : Particle mass     array with the size of NPar_ThisRank
 //                ParPosX/Y/Z     : Particle position array with the size of NPar_ThisRank
 //                ParVelX/Y/Z     : Particle velocity array with the size of NPar_ThisRank
 //                ParTime         : Particle time     array with the size of NPar_ThisRank
 //                ParType         : Particle type     array with the size of NPar_ThisRank
-//                AllAttribute  : Pointer array for all particle attributes
+//                AllAttributeFlt : Pointer array for all particle float attributes
-//                                --> Dimension = [PAR_NATT_TOTAL][NPar_ThisRank]
+//                                  --> Dimension = [PAR_NATT_FLT_TOTAL][NPar_ThisRank]
 //                                  --> Use the attribute indices defined in Field.h (e.g., Idx_ParCreTime)
 //                                      to access the data
+//                AllAttributeInt : Pointer array for all particle integer attributes
+//                                  --> Dimension = [PAR_NATT_INT_TOTAL][NPar_ThisRank]
+//                                  --> Use the attribute indices defined in Field.h to access the data

 //
 // Return      :  ParMass, ParPosX/Y/Z, ParVelX/Y/Z, ParTime, ParType, AllAttribute
 //-------------------------------------------------------------------------------------------------------
 void Par_Init_ByFunction( const long NPar_ThisRank, const long NPar_AllRank,
-                          real *ParMass, real *ParPosX, real *ParPosY, real *ParPosZ, real *ParVelX, real *ParVelY, real *ParVelZ, real *ParTime, real *ParType, real *AllAttribute[PAR_NATT_TOTAL] ) {
+                          real_par *ParMass, real_par *ParPosX, real_par *ParPosY, real_par *ParPosZ,
+                          real_par *ParVelX, real_par *ParVelY, real_par *ParVelZ, real_par *ParTime,
+                          long_par *ParType, real_par *AllAttributeFlt[PAR_NATT_FLT_TOTAL],
+                          long_par *AllAttributeInt[PAR_NATT_INT_TOTAL] )
+{

 // synchronize all particles to the physical time on the base level